terraform-provider-openstack/terraform-provider-openstack/docs/resources/dns_transfer_accept_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to obtain the V2 DNS client.
-    Keypairs are associated with accounts, but a Compute client is needed to create one.
   If omitted, the `region` argument of the provider is used.
-    Changing this creates a new DNS zone.
+  Changing this creates a new DNS zone zone transfer accept.

 * `zone_transfer_request_id` - (Required) The ID of the zone transfer request.